sumurthy/Js-Spec-Gen/markdown/application.md

-# Application Object (JavaScript API for Excel)
+# Application Object (JavaScript API for Word)

-_Excel 2016, Excel Online, Excel for iPad, Excel for Mac_
+_Word 2016, Word for iPad, Word for Mac_

 Represents the Excel application that manages the workbook.